Cooma: Television

-Another transmitter for the Cooma and surrounding Monaro region is located at Mount Roberts approximately 30 km NNE of the town, broadcasting The Three Commercial Networks and the ABC services, but not SBS Television Services.
+Another transmitter for the Cooma and surrounding Monaro region is located at Mount Roberts approximately 30 km NNE of the town, broadcasting The Three Commercial TV Networks and the ABC Television services, but not SBS Television Services.

+Sports

+Cooma has several sports teams, the most popular sports played in town being Rugby League, Rugby Union, Cricket, Soccer and Australian rules football.

+The Cooma Colts is the town's junior rugby league team, the Stallions (founded 1973) is the senior rugby league team and the Rugby League Tag team known as the Fillies also plays during the rugby league season.

+The Cooma Tigers (founded 1952) soccer team plays in local competitions.

+The Southern Cats (formerly Cooma Cats founded in 1975) Australian rules football club is based at the Snowy Oval and participates in the AFL Canberra Community Division 3.

 Transport

-Cooma is serviced by Cooma - Snowy Mountains Airport which is 15 kilometres from the CBD.
+Cooma is served by Cooma–Snowy Mountains Airport, which is 15 kilometres from the CBD.
 Cooma has a bus service connecting various areas of town three times a day run by Cooma Coaches.
 Snowliner Coaches also operate services.
 Cooma has a taxi service run by Cooma Radio Taxis.

 NSW TrainLink operate road coach services from Canberra to Bombala and Eden.
 Cooma was served by the Cooma Mail until May 1986 and the Canberra Monaro Express until September 1988.

 The Cooma Monaro Railway is a heritage railway using CPH railmotors built in the 1920s.
-Until operations were suspended in January 2014, the railway operated a weekend and public holiday service on an 18-kilometre section of the Bombala railway line north to Bunyan and Chakola.
+Until operations were suspended in January 2014 the railway provided a weekend and public-holiday service on an 18-kilometre section of the Bombala railway line north to Bunyan and Chakola.